 MARK BRIAN SMITH: (laughs) No.

-At what point did it get really belligerent?
+At what point did he get really belligerent?

 You know, when the story didn't end his way.
 When he realized that Miramax was backing out, that it was going straight to video if anywhere, and the music was not taking off and the label was going to drop his band.
 That's when Troy tried to turn the tables and threatened us.
 But he did it the way that he always did it--he'd say, "Now, this isn't a threat, but."
 Like, "I mean no disrespect, but"--and that's when Tony and I went underground.